Understanding Tanzania Business Visa Fundamentals

 Step 2: Business verification

 Contact your Tanzanian business partner to initiate their portion of documentation.
-They'll need to provide a notarized invitation letter—a process that typically takes 48-72 hours in Dar es Salaam or Arusha.
+They'll need to provide a notarized invitation letter or work contract proving your assignment duration—a process that typically takes 48-72 hours in Dar es Salaam or Arusha.

 Step 3: Financial preparation

-Ensure you have a valid international credit/debit card.
-Tanzania's e-visa portal accepts Visa, Mastercard, and American Express.
-Payments process through Flutterwave's secure gateway.
+Ensure you have a valid international credit or debit card.
+Tanzania's e-visa portal accepts Visa, Mastercard, and American Express for payment processing.

 Phase 2: Online Application Submission (30-45 Minutes)